scepman/scepman-docs/docs/certificate-deployment/other-1/domain-controller-certificates.md

 The request password is encrypted with SCEPman's CA certificate, so only SCEPman can read it.
 Domain Controller certificates are only issued with the correct request password.

+{% hint style="info" %}
+Please ensure that Internal PKIs do not enroll DC certificates (Certificate Templates "Domain Controller", "Domain Controller Authentication", and "Kerberos Authentication") in parallel with SCEPman.
+Otherwise, the DCs might use the DC certificate from the Internal PKI, which is considered untrusted if e.g. the CDP is unreachable.
+The SCEPman DC certificate can be used for all purposes for which the certificates of the above-mentioned templates can be used for, e.g. Kerberos authentication and LDAPS.
+{% endhint %}

 {% hint style="warning" %}
 The above command requests a new DC certificate whether or not there already is a valid certificate.
 See the following Section to learn how to renew certificates only if the existing certificate is about to expire.
 {% endhint %}